 - Skill in communication, human relations, and organizational skills.

-- Skill in using a personal computer and spreadsheet, and databases
+- Skill in the use of a personal computer, spreadsheets, and databases.

 - Skill in public relations and public speaking.

 - Skill in planning, coordinating, executing, and evaluating events.

 - Skill in graphic design.